 How to Prevent Your Septic System from Freezing

 - Use it — A septic tank with water inside is far less likely to freeze.
 Water running through the system will also help prevent lines from freezing.
 You don’t need to use it any more often than usual, just keep using it.
+We have a whole home generator so we can keep our septic tank operating even if the power goes out.

 - Insulate it — If your septic lines are buried less than a foot underground or do not have grass/vegetation on top, you may want to add a layer of mulch for insulation.
 Any exposed lines should be wrapped with foam insulation designed for pipes or at the very least old towels.
 A thick layer of snow also serves as an insulator, so if there is fresh snow, leave it there!